Arizona concealed carry simplifies gun ownership

 - Completing any other firearms safety/training course conducted by a department of public safety approved or NRA certified firearms instructor

 The process of applying:

 - Don’t be unqualified, according to restrictions outlined in ARS §13-3101(7) (more on that later).

-- Review all the relevant information in Arizona Revised Statutes Title 13 chapters 4 and 31, which can be found here.
+- Review all the relevant information in Arizona Revised Statutes Title 13 chapters 4 and 31.

-- Contact the Concealed Weapons Permit Unit by email here, request an application packet and include a mailing address for the application packet they send each potential applicant.
+- Contact the Concealed Weapons Permit Unit by email using their contact form, request an application packet and include a mailing address for the application packet they send each potential applicant.

 - The packet will contain an application, two fingerprint identification cards and a return envelope.

 - In the return envelope, insert the completed application, applicant fingerprint cards, documentation of firearms safety compliance and the non-refundable application fee in the form of a money order, cashier’s check or certified check payable to the AZ DPS or to the CWPU.